aghavidel/ObsidianVaults/Network-and-Systems/USC-Courses/CS599 (DistSys)/Lecture 19.md

 res2 = actor.inc()
 ```

-In the above, `resi` objects are actually *handles*, they refer to some object in remote memory.
+In the above, `res<i>` objects are actually *handles*, they refer to some object in remote memory.
 In Ray, these are kept in a Redis datastore, a node called *Global Control Store* (GCS).
 The GCS maintains multiple tables:

 - **Table of Objects:** Containing references and handles for all generated objects
 - **Table of Actors and Tasks**: Containing references to all tasks and actors submitted

 The data is kept read-only as much as possible.
-We cannot accept the burden of updating in place and synchronizing.
+We cannot accept the burden of updating in place and synchronizing (e.g. the Spark way of making things embarrassingly parallel)

 >[!FAQ] The Class Quiz Answers
->For global scehduling:
+>Things that are/aren't used for scheduling:
->- Progress of tasks is not used.
+>- Progress of tasks **is not used** (too finicky to act upon or even collect)
->- Location and Size of inputs is used and is queried from the GCS.
+>- Location and Size of inputs **is used** and is queried from the GCS (Obviously!)
->- Serialized input data is not used.
-Just knowing the input size is enough.
+>- Serialized input data **is not used** (Just knowing the input size is enough)
->- The queue size and resource availability of a node is signaled from its heartbeat messages.
+>- The queue size and resource availability of a node **is used**, and it is signaled from its heartbeat messages.

 The GCS provides the shared memory needed to glue things together, but the question of where to actually do the computation still remains.

-Computations are done in separate nodes that connection to GCS.
+Computations are done in separate nodes that connect to GCS.
 Each node has its own local scheduler that tries to utilize its resources locally as much as possible, and only bother other nodes if it cannot feasibly handle the task by itself.
-To do this, a global scheduler exists that handles task and actor assignments to other nodes, thus, *scheduling has a hierarchy*, and this is the key for scheduling huge amounts of tasks per second.
+To do this, a global scheduler exists that handles task and actor assignments to other nodes, thus, *scheduling has a hierarchy*, and <u>this is the key for scheduling huge amounts of tasks per second</u>.

 ![[Pasted image 20241107130827.png|500]]

 ## Ray Operation

+Some Ray terms:
+- **Global Control Store (GCS):** A sharded Redis instance that keeps track of object IDs, making sure that we can always get a pointer to where an object actually is.
+Objects can be data, tasks or actors.
+- **Object Table:** A table in GCS that maps object IDs (AKA object *handles*) to where we can find them.
+- **Object Store:** A local database in each node that stores actual data for some objects and their handles.
+- **Local Scheduler:** A scheduler that makes decision about executions for a task issued from its local node.
+If it is overloaded, it seeks help from the Global Scheduler.
+- **Global Scheduler:** A scheduler that has a global view into what is happening in other nodes.
+To make the system scalable, the Global Scheduler must be seldom invoked, and most of its time should be spent collecting information about the state of each worker to make accurate decisions when it counts.

-Here is how a task is executed:
+With the above in mind, here is how a task is executed:

 ![[Pasted image 20241107131104.png|500]]

-- Once `ray.remote` has annotated a function, a function object is created in GCS, which can then be assigned to some worker for future execution (in the above, it is assigned to node `N2`)
+- Once `ray.remote` has annotated a function, a function object (i.e. a Task) is created in GCS, which can then be assigned to some worker for future execution (in the above, it is assigned to node `N2`, but *not yet*, assignment is done lazily)
 - When `add.remote`, i.e. the function above is actually called, it goes to the local scheduler and sees if it has a local worker to execute it.
 - No worker can locally handle the task, thus we bother the global scheduler, which queries the function table and realizes that a worker in `N2` can handle the task.
-- The task then gets execute, which requires two arguments, `a` and `b`.
+- The task then gets executed, which requires two arguments, `a` and `b`.
 In the above, both `a` and `b` are remote objects (they have a reference in the object table in GCS).
 The object *reference* is in the GCS (i.e. it knows where each object is), but the object itself can be in remote nodes.
 In particular, it is in the *Object Store* of each node.
 - In the above example, `b` is already in node 2, but `a` is in remote node 1.
-After querying the GCS, all objects required to execute the task can be made locally available in node `N2`, and once that is done, the task is execute and the result handle is written to GCS.
+After querying the GCS, all objects required to execute the task can be made locally available in node `N2`, and once that is done, the task is executed and the result handle is written to GCS.

 So, how to actually *get* the result?